-Litho printing uses a CMYK (cyan, magenta, yellow, and black inks) color process, which renders accurate, sharp, and clean-looking prints.
-This lithographic process provides very high print quality and is intended for long packaging runs.
-The plates are reusable, so there are economies of scale for repeat jobs and long print runs.
+Litho printing uses a CMYK (cyan, magenta, yellow, and black inks) color process, resulting in precise, sharp, and clean prints.
+This method provides high print quality and is intended for long packaging runs.
+The reusable plates offer cost benefits for repeat jobs and long print runs.

-Flexography (“flexo”) can be suitable for flexible and corrugated packaging and labels when printed in very high volumes.
+Flexography (“flexo”) can be suitable for flexible and corrugated packaging and labels when printed in high volumes.
 The process, which utilizes a plate made from rubber, can print on paper, plastics, metals, and other materials, especially for food and beverages.

 4. Screen printing